qe201020335/HRCounter/README.md

 Notice: The link should start with `https://pulsoid.net/v1/api/feed/...`.

 ### HypeRate
-1. In the HypeRate app on your phone or watch, there is the session ID, which is also the few digits at the end of your overlay link.
+1. In the HypeRate app on your phone or watch, there is the session ID, which is also the few hex digits at the end of your overlay link.
 2. Change the value of `HypeRateSessionID` to yours in the config file.
 3. Set the value of `DataSource` to `"HypeRate"`.

-For example, if your overlay link is `https://app.hyperate.io/7398`, then your session ID is `7398`.
+For example, if your overlay link is `https://app.hyperate.io/12ab`, then your session ID is `12ab` and the config will look like `"HypeRateSessionID": "12ab"`

 ## HR MONITORS